 The User Selection Panel (USP) is formed of independent international experts that are responsible for selecting beneficiaries of Transnational Access to the AQUACOSM-plus mesocosm facilities.
 The USP has elected its chair, Cèlia Marrasé, and acts independently of the AQUACOSM-plus project management.
 Nevertheless, to limit the administrative burden on the USP, its members will be supported in the TA-application selection process as described under WP9, and in particular by a web-based application portal that has been further enhanced under AQUACOSM-plus (WP5) to the Project Tracker.
 If requested by the USP, the SC can assist as needed (WP9).

-The seven members were selected based on extensive competencies in the field of mesocosm sciences, in particular from research on impact of climate change, pollution and other disturbance on ecosystems covering biogeographic knowledge of relevance for AQUACOSM-plus facilities (from Mediterranean to Arctic).
+The USP members were selected based on extensive competencies in the field of mesocosm sciences, in particular from research on impact of climate change, pollution and other disturbance on ecosystems covering biogeographic knowledge of relevance for AQUACOSM-plus facilities (from Mediterranean to Arctic).

 The responsibilities of the User Selection Panel will be to:

 - Select users for Transnational Access based on the selection criteria listed in WP9;

 - Give recommendations for new actions and activities to improve the application and evaluation process;